joeferner/node-persist/README.md

 __Arguments__

  * modelName - The name of the model.
 This name will map to the database name.
  * properties - Hash of properties (or columns).
-The value of each property can simply be the type name (ie persist.String) or it can be a hash of more options.
+The value of each property can simply be the type name (ie type.String) or it can be a hash of more options.
-  * type - type of the property (ie persist.String)
+  * type - type of the property (ie type.String)
   * defaultValue - this can be a value or a function that will be called each time this model object is created
   * dbColumnName - the name of the database column. (default: name of the property, all lower case, seperated by '_')